mattgreen/elevate/README.md

 * Pass all the data the task needs to operate (such as credentials or search terms) in to the `async` method.
 * Define a block that contains a `task` block.
 The `task` block should contain all of your non-UI code.
 It will be run on a background thread.
 Any data passed into the `async` method will be available as instance variables, keyed by the provided hash key.
-* Optionally, define `on_started` and `on_completed` blocks to run as the task starts and finishes.
+* Optionally, define `on_start` and `on_finish` blocks to run as the task starts and finishes.
 These are run in the UI thread, and should contain all of your UI code.

 ```ruby
 @track_task = async artist: searchBar.text do